Economy of Tuvalu: Tuvalu Trust Fund

 The Tuvalu Trust Fund (TTF) was established for the intended purpose of helping to supplement national deficits, underpin economic development, and help the nation achieve greater financial autonomy.
 The Trust Fund, has contributed roughly (A$79 million) 15% of the annual government budget each year since 1990.
 With a capital value of about 2.5 times GDP, the Trust Fund provides an important cushion for Tuvalu's volatile income sources from fishing and royalties from the sale of the .tv domain.
 Meeting the needs of the 2013/14 budget of the Tuvaluan Government will require drawing from funds held in the “Consolidated Investment Fund” (CIF) of the TTF.

-The TTF was established in 1987 by the United Kingdom, Australia, New Zealand with about A$27 million in capital.
-The TTF, a prudently managed overseas investment fund, has contributed roughly (A$79 million), 15% of the annual government budget each year between 1990 and 2014.
-With a capital value of about 3.5 times GDP, the TTF provides an important cushion for Tuvalu's volatile income sources from fishing and royalties from the sale of the dot-TV domain.
+The TTF was established in 1987 by the United Kingdom, Australia, and New Zealand with about A$27 million in capital.
+The TTF, an overseas investment fund, has contributed roughly (A$79 million), 15% of the annual government budget each year between 1990 and 2014.
+With a capital value of about 3.5 times GDP, the TTF provides a cushion for Tuvalu's income sources from fishing and royalties from the sale of the dot-TV domain.

 The IMF 2014 Country Report noted the market value of the TTF dropped during the Great Recession, however by 2014 the total value of the fund had recovered to more than $A140 million (3.5 times GDP).
-In 2018 the TTF amounted to about A$179 million.
+In 2018, the TTF amounted to about A$179 million.
 In 2021 the TTF amounted to about A$192 million.
-In 2021 the market value of the TTF rose by 12 percent to its highest level on record (261 percent of GDP).
+In 2021, the market value of the TTF rose by 12 percent to its highest level on record (261 percent of GDP).
 However, the volatility in global equity markets in 2022 resulted in the TTF’s value falling to A$191 million.